Spheniscida/cHaTTP/README.md

 to HTTP and uses a publisher path of nginx (in combination with the excellent nginx\_http\_push\_module written by @slact) to send them to the actual clients.

+## Real-time performance

+There are major differences in the performance of cHaTTP between clustered and non-clustered (stand-alone) mode.

+These numbers are not representative; they were measured using the excellent HTTP benchmarking tool `wrk` over a 1 GBit Ethernet connection on a 2010 Core i5 CPU having 4 cores in an amd64 machine using 4 GB of RAM running Linux 3.15.
+The CPU load during the tests went no higher than 50% utilization (on every core).

+It's important to note that the message broker is no bottleneck in any case; the critical components are the message relay and the FastCGI webapp.
+Nginx isn't suspicious as well.

+### Stand-alone (user cache active)

+* Sending messages: This is probably the slowest operation.
+The peak value was 590 messages/second, but it could go down as low as 300 msgs/sec.
+* User lookups (stand-alone: cached): Around 1000 ops/second.

+### Clustered (no user cache)

+* In clustered mode, the rate of sending messages may be reduced to less than half the rate reached with user cache.
+This measurement has however been done using persistence-pg, and PostgreSQL is not that fast.
+* The same goes for user lookups.